 Machine models are described as YAML files, following the machdeps/machdep-schema.yaml schema in frama-c installed files.
 Predefined machdeps are also located in the machdeps directory of Frama-C's SHARE directory and can be used as reference for defining new machdeps by hand.
-It is also possible to automatically generate an YAML file with the make_machdep.py script in the machdeps/make_machdep directory.
-This script requires a C11-compliant cross-compiler for the architecture you want to describe.
+It is also possible to automatically generate an YAML file with frama-c-script make-machdep.
+This Python script requires a C11-compliant cross-compiler (ideally, with a standard library, i.e, not a freestanding target) for the architecture you want to describe.
 Its main options are:

-- -compiler <c>: the cross-compiler to be used for generating the machdep. - -cpp-arch-flags <flag>: an option given to the compiler for selecting the desired architecture.
+- --compiler <c>: the cross-compiler to be used for generating the machdep. - --cpp-arch-flags <flag>: an option given to the compiler for selecting the desired architecture.

-Multiple occurrences of this option can occur if you want to pass several options. - -o <file>: put the generated YAML into the given file (default is to use standard output). - -help: outputs the list of all options of the script.
+Multiple occurrences of this option can occur if you want to pass several options. - -o <file>: put the generated YAML into the given file (default is to use standard output). - --help: outputs the list of all options of the script.